dimitri009/Zootherapy/README.md

-# Zootherapy

-A systematic review and analysis of health risks associated with zootherapeutic practices in Africa
+# A systematic review and analysis of health risks associated with zootherapeutic practices in Africa

 The systematic review was conducted in the following steps: